kylejones200/psis_4700_applied_ai/webslides/weekdetail_Multimodal-AI.md

 ## How It Works

-Each data type becomes an embedding in a shared vector space.
+Each data type becomes an embedding in a shared vector space
-Text, sound, and image all map to the same numeric space.
+Text, sound, and image all map to the same numeric space
 That's how AI "knows" a dog photo, sound, and word all connect

 ![](images/mischevious-elves-blue-ears.png)